Alamo Drafthouse Cinema

-Planned future locations include theaters in Glendale, Colorado and Grand Prairie, Texas.
+Planned future locations include Grand Prairie, Texas and Los Angeles, California.

 History

-The Alamo Drafthouse Cinema was founded by Rice University alums Tim and Karrie League at 409 Colorado St, in an Austin, Texas warehouse district building on Colorado St. (between 4th and 5th) that was being used as a parking garage.
-It was their second attempt at operating a movie theater; the Leagues had relocated to Austin after spending two years operating the Tejon Theater in Bakersfield, California.
-The Tejon was unsuccessful, but the Leagues learned important lessons and tried their luck again in Austin.
+The Alamo Drafthouse Cinema was founded by Rice University alums Karrie and Tim League at 409 Colorado St, in an Austin, Texas warehouse district building that was being used as a parking garage.
+It was their second attempt at operating a movie theater; the Leagues had relocated to Austin after spending two years operating the unsuccessful Tejon Theater in Bakersfield, California.

 The company began as a second-run movie theater.
 It distinguished itself by the food and drink service offered inside the theater, including cold beers, which continues to set Alamo Drafthouse apart from many other cinemas.
 The seating is arranged with rows of cabaret-style tables in front of each row of seats, with an aisle between each row to accommodate waitstaff service.
-Customers write their orders on slips of paper, which black-clad servers pick up.
+Customers write their orders on slips of paper, which servers pick up.

 Soon after opening, the original downtown theater began offering occasional unique programming such as silent movies scored by local bands playing live accompaniment, food-themed films such as Like Water for Chocolate served with a dinner matching the meals shown on screen, and retrospectives of various directors and stars.
-This includes location-based food options depending on the film setting.

 In 2001, the Leagues renovated a four-screen art-house theater at 2700 Anderson Lane in North Austin called Village Cinema, which had recently closed, and opened it as an Alamo Drafthouse which specialized in first-run movies.
 With this new Alamo Drafthouse Village, the downtown location ceased showing second-run movies and began to concentrate almost exclusively on unusual programming, including classics, cult classics, independents, documentaries, special guest appearances, movie mockery and audience participation shows.

 In 2003, the Alamo Drafthouse, under the direction of CEO Terrell Braly, opened on 13729 Research Boulevard in northwest Austin.
 The Alamo Drafthouse Lake Creek had seven screens, all dedicated to new movies.
 In May of that year, the Alamo granted their first franchise, which opened in the West Oaks Mall in Houston, Texas with six screens.